Top 8 Historical Places in Pakistan

 4) Wazir Khan Mosque

-Wazir Khan Mosque is magnificent in beauty and has four minarets about 33 meters high and five turnip shaped domes.
+Wazir Khan Mosque is magnificent in beauty and has four minarets about 33 meters high and five turnip-shaped domes.
 This mosque was built on the orders of Governor Wazir Khan in 1634 and was named before him.

 It is one of the most beautiful mosques in Pakistan.
 It is a stunning piece of art and a marvelous addition to Islamic heritage.